 One of the most common action users take is backward and forward moving within apps.
 Android provides its users with a navigation bar at the bottom.
 This is a set of three buttons (either physical or digital, depending on the device) that function as back, home and overview routes.

 IOS sticks to a little different approach.
 Neither its devices nor its interface has a universal back button.
-It means that designers must ensure a decent navigation within the app and add a back indicator on the top left corner of every iOS app page.
+It means that designers must ensure decent navigation within the app and add a back indicator on the top left corner of every iOS app page.

 Navigation on both platforms may also differ in terms of tabs use and placement.
 Android originally prefers a drawer bar on the left side of the page with a hamburger menu or a top tab bar.

-IOS, in its turn, firmly supports a bottom tab bar that allows for a relatively easy access to the menu.
+IOS, in its turn, firmly supports a bottom tab bar that allows for relatively easy access to the menu.

 However, since 2016, bottom navigation has also become part of Android Material design and is implemented in such apps as Instagram and Foursquare.